 The threshold of “number of users impacted” used in the first NIS directive has been abandoned.
 Regarding incident response obligations, the NIS2 directive is based on two distinct concepts:

-- incidents: meaning “any event compromising the availability, authenticity, integrity or confidentiality of stored, transmitted or processed data or of the related services offered by, or accessible via, network and information systems” according to Article 4(5);
+- incidents: meaning “any event compromising the availability, authenticity, integrity or confidentiality of stored, transmitted or processed data or of the services offered by, or accessible via, network and information systems” according to Article 6(6);

-- the incident has caused or has the potential to cause substantial operational disruption or financial losses for the entity concerned;
+- it has caused or is capable of causing severe operational disruption of the services or financial loss for the entity concerned;

-- the incident has affected or has the potential to affect other natural or legal persons by causing considerable material or non-material losses.
+- it has affected or is capable of affecting other natural or legal persons by causing considerable material or non-material damage.

 What to do in the event of a significant incident or cyber threat?